 Components of Liver Function Test

 Aminotransferase includes AST and ALT.
 They are markers of hepatocellular injury.
 They participate in gluconeogenesis by catalyzing the transfer of amino groups from aspartic acid or alanine to ketoglutaric acid to produce oxaloacetic acid and pyruvic acid respectively.
 AST is present in cytosolic and mitochondrial isoenzymes and is found in the liver, cardiac muscle skeletal muscle, kidneys, brain, pancreas, lungs, leucocytes, and red cells.
-It is not as sensitive or specific for the liver.
+It is not as sensitive or specific for the liver, and elevation in AST may be seen as secondary to nonhepatic causes as well.
 ALT is a cytosolic enzyme that is found in high concentrations in the liver.
 Hepatocellular injury and not necessarily cell death is the trigger for the release of these enzymes into the circulation.
+Both AST and ALT values are higher in normal males than females.
+They also correlate with obesity with normal reference range higher in those with higher body mass index.

-Alkaline phosphatase is part of a family zinc metalloenzymes that are highly concentrated in the microvilli of the bile canaliculus as well as several other tissues (e.g., bone, intestines).
+Alkaline phosphatase is part of a family zinc metalloenzymes that are highly concentrated in the microvilli of the bile canaliculus as well as several other tissues (e.g., bone, intestines, placenta).
+During growth, due to increased osteoblastic activity, elevated levels of ALP are seen in children and adolescents.
+The normal reference range levels also increase with age in females.
 Glycoprotein gamma-glutamyltransferase (GGT) is located on membranes of cells with high secretory or absorptive activities.
 Its main function is to catalyze the transfer of a gamma-glutamyl group from peptides to other amino acids.
-It is also abundant in many other sources of the body (kidney, pancreas, intestine, and prostate) but is more specific for biliary disease when compared to alkaline phosphatase because it is not present in bone.
+It is also abundant in many other sources of the body (kidney, pancreas, intestine, and prostate, testicles, spleen, heart, and brain) but is more specific for biliary disease when compared to alkaline phosphatase because it is not present in bone.
+The levels of GGT are higher in infants.

-Bilirubin is formed from the lysis of red cells within the reticuloendothelial system.
+Bilirubin is the end result of heme catabolism, with 80% being derived from hemoglobin.
 Unconjugated bilirubin is transported to the liver loosely bound to albumin.
-Bilirubin is water-insoluble and cannot be excreted in urine.
-Bilirubin that is conjugated is water soluble and appears in the urine.
+Bilirubin is water-insoluble and cannot be excreted in the urine.
+Bilirubin that is conjugated is water-soluble and appears in the urine.
 It is conjugated in the liver to bilirubin glucuronide and subsequently secreted into bile and the gut respectively.

 Synthetic Function Tests

 Albumin is synthesized in the liver, producing approximately 10 grams per day.
 With any liver disease, there is a fall in serum albumin, reflecting decreased synthesis.
-If liver function is normal and serum albumin is low, this may reflect on poor intake of protein (malnutrition) or loss of protein (nephrotic syndrome, malabsorption, or protein-losing enteropathy)
+If liver function is normal and serum albumin is low, this may reflect on poor protein intake (malnutrition) or protein loss (nephrotic syndrome, malabsorption, or protein-losing enteropathy).

 Prothrombin time (PT) measures the rate of conversion of prothrombin to thrombin.
 Except for factor VIII, all other coagulation factors are synthesized by the liver.
-This requires factors II, V, VII, and X and, as these are made in the liver, the liver's function is important.
+Prothrombin time requires factors II, V, VII, and X and, as these are made in the liver, the liver's function is crucial in coagulation.
 If the synthetic function of the liver is normal and prothrombin time is delayed this may indicate treatment with warfarin, consumptive coagulopathy (e.g., disseminated intravascular coagulopathy), or deficiency of vitamin K.

 The levels of LFTs can point to the differentials.
 Many disease processes have very distinct abnormalities in the liver enzymes.
 Further investigation is warranted if repeated tests confirm abnormality.

 In patients with alcoholism, AST to ALT ratio is generally at least 2:1, showing a high level of AST activity in alcoholic liver disease.
-Elevated GGT along with AST also strengthens with alcohol abuse.
-GGT cannot be used alone since it is not very specific for alcohol.
+Elevated GGT along with AST also suggests alcohol abuse.
+GGT shall be used alone since it is not very specific for alcohol.

 Autoimmune hepatitis is a chronic disease that is characterized by continuing hepatocellular inflammation and necrosis and a tendency to progress to cirrhosis.
 It is more common in young women than men with a 4:1 ratio.
 The patient usually presents with high LFTs without apparent cause.
-It is recommended to check anti-smooth muscle antibody, anti-liver/kidney microsomal antibodies, and antibodies to the liver antigen to help diagnose autoimmune hepatitis.
+These patients can have positive autoantibodies including antinuclear antibody, anti-smooth muscle antibody, anti-liver/kidney microsomal antibodies, and antibodies to the liver antigen.

 Hepatic Steatosis and Nonalcoholic Steatohepatitis

 Fatty liver disease aka nonalcoholic steatohepatitis has gained more attention recently because of its ability to cause chronic hepatic disease as well as hepatocellular carcinoma (HCC).
 The typical patient with this disease is overweight, has type II diabetes, or has dyslipidemia and no evidence of clinically significant alcohol use.
-The AST to ALT ratio is generally 1:1.
-All other labs are usually within normal limits.
+The AST and ALT are usually both elevated with a ratio of 1:1, with other liver function tests being normal.

 Hemochromatosis is the abnormal accumulation of iron in parenchymal organs, leading to organ toxicity.
 It is the most common autosomal recessive genetic disorder and the most common cause of severe iron overload.
 Clinical manifestations include diabetes, liver disease, and cutaneous hyperpigmentation.
 A raised serum ferritin level usually raises concerns for possible hemochromatosis, but a transferrin saturation greater than 45% is more reliable.
-Also, an examination of HFE mutations (C282Y, H63D) is pivotal for the diagnosis of hemochromatosis.
+HFE mutations (C282Y, H63D) is pivotal for the diagnosis of hereditary hemochromatosis.
+Secondary hemochromatosis can also be seen due to increased iron intake.

 Wilson disease, a rare autosomal-recessive inherited disorder of copper metabolism, is characterized by excess copper deposition in the liver, brain, and other tissues.
 It is fatal if not recognized and treated early.
 A low serum ceruloplasmin level is seen in the majority (up to 85%) of the cases.
 Kayser-Fleischer rings can be a clinical clue but are not present all the time.
-Also, check the 24-hour urinary copper excretion test.
-More than 100 micrograms of copper excretion in the urine indicate Wilson disease.
+The 24-hour urinary copper excretion test is usually abnormal with more than 100 micrograms of copper excretion in the urine indicating Wilson's disease.
 A liver biopsy remains the confirmatory test.

 Alpha-1 Antitrypsin Deficiency